Engaging Community

 Partnerships and collaborations are core to our ethos.
 As a small organisation, partnering with individuals and groups towards common goals is vital, and ensures that we integrate, complement, and add value to important conservation work

-Some of our current and recent partnerships include:
+Some of our partnerships include:

 We are committed to working towards greater collaboration with First Nations peoples in our conservation work and learning about their experience caring for land.
 In 2021, the NCS engaged a Cultural Liaison Consultant who worked with us to deliver a 4-day on-country workshop with three First Nations groups.
 This was an important step for Kaurna, Narrunga and Ngarrindjeri people as these groups have a deep cultural connection to Kangaroo Island and a strong desire to implement cultural land management practices on the Island.